-Zarija Lukić is a project scientist in the Computational Cosmology Center.
+Zarija Lukić is a research scientist in the Computational Cosmology Center.
 He earned astrophysics Ph.D. in 2008 at the University of Illinois at Urbana-Champaign, and was postdoctoral researcher in the Theoretical Division of Los Alamos National Laboratory (2008-2011), and Computational Research Division of Lawrence Berkeley Lab (2011-2013).

 In addition to cosmology, Zarija's research also includes topics in applied nuclear physics, and he has published research on the practical usage of cosmic rays to obtain material identification, and to remotely diagnose the state of damaged cores in Fukushima reactors.